Snoring

 28%

-CPAP is a mask that fits directly over the nose and mouth and is worn during the night.
-The patient lays on his or her back so as not to disturb the position of the mask.
-Pumping air into the nasal passages and into the lungs, it works much like a reverse vacuum cleaner.
+CPAP is a mask that covers both the nose and mouth, worn throughout the night.
+The wearer usually lies on their back to keep the mask stable.
+This device pumps air into the nasal passages and lungs, functioning similarly to a reverse vacuum cleaner.

-Side effects may include dry mouth and bloated stomach, lacerations on the bridge of the nose, and sleep deprivation.
+Some possible side effects include dry mouth, a bloated stomach, lacerations on the bridge of the nose, and sleep deprivation.

 Contact Us